Harvey Lintott

-Harvey Daniel Lintott (born 20 February 2003) is an English professional footballer who plays as a right-back or right wing-back for club Eastbourne Borough.
+Harvey Daniel Lintott (born 20 February 2003) is an English professional footballer who plays as a right-back or right wing-back for club Tonbridge Angels.

 Career

 Gillingham

 After playing youth football with the club, Lintott signed a professional contract with Gillingham in April 2021.
 He made his debut for the club on 10 August 2021 in a 2–2 EFL Cup draw with Crawley Town and scored the winning penalty of a 10–9 shoot-out victory.
 Lintott was released at the end of the 2021–22 season following the club's relegation.

 Northampton Town

 On 11 July 2022, Lintott joined EFL League Two club Northampton Town on an initial one-year deal with the option for a further year following a successful trial period.
 On 3 April 2023 the club announced that Lintott had signed a new two-year contract.

 Sligo Rovers loan

 On 20 January 2025, Lintott signed for League of Ireland Premier Division club Sligo Rovers on loan until June.
 On 6 May 2025, Northampton announced the player would leave in June when his contract expired.
 On 30 June 2025, Sligo announced that Linton had departed the club following the end of his loan spell in which he made 12 appearances for the club.